How is REACH Structured?

 Q: What does the time allocated for development of technical skills look like?

-A: Apprentices can expect designated time on a weekly basis for investing in their technical skills.
-We will provide a list of resources, guidance, mentorship, and financial support but this time will look different for each apprentice and each apprentice is expected to drive their own learning.
+A: Apprentices are allowed designated time on a weekly basis for investing in their technical skills.
+We will provide potential resources, guidance, mentorship, and financial support but this time will look different for each apprentice and each apprentice is expected to drive their own learning.
 For some, this may consist of internal or external programs or classes, online courses, or side projects.
 For some, this may be a dedicated day for learning while others spread over the week.

 Q: What benefits are available for apprentices?